 Sadly, those who suffer the most from water waste are the ones who didn’t have enough access to clean water in the first place.
 As the demand for water goes up, poorer countries are marginalized, and rich countries maintain access.
 But what if we changed the way we farm to conserve water?
 What if we moved to a more sustainable, plant-based diet?

 The potential of plant-based proteins, like water lentils, are exponential.
 If more open farming plots like Parabel’s were to cover the country, we could experience an improvement in air quality, a huge decline of water waste, and the reduction of animal slaughtering for food.

-Recyclable water usage will enable areas without an abundance of water to sustainably grow nutritious protein.
+Recyclable water usage will enable areas without an abundance of water to grow nutritious protein sustainably.

 They’re a complete, nutrient-rich source of protein that virtually anyone can incorporate into their diet.
 Duckweed stew, anyone?